Embodying the Unspoken Self: Attachment, Trauma, Neurobiology and the Body A Year-long Institute 2016 – 2017

 London, United Kingdom

-Two Friday pre-conferences are accepting registrations:
+The remaining two Friday pre-conferences are no longer accepting registrations:

-Also, the May 5, 2017 pre-conference is accepting names for a waiting list.
+Both are accepting names for a waiting list.

 Unfortunatley, we are at full capacity now for registration for all of the Institute Saturday conferences.
 The waiting list is also closed.
 The Saturday conferences will not be having any onsite/walk-in registrations.